 How Are JEE Main 2026 Exam Centres Allotted?

-The JEE Main 2026 exam centres are distributed entirely at random.
+The locations of the JEE Main 2026 exam are selected randomly.
 The procedure is first-come, first-served.
 The candidate may select four favourite cities, ranked from most to least favoured, when completing the application procedure.

 JEE Main 2026 Exam Centre: Complete, Up-to-Date List